| |

 Update:

-When I first finished my wreath I realized it was WAY too heavy to hang on the strongest of the Command hooks I usually use.
+When I was ready to hang this on my front door I realized it was WAY too heavy to hang on the strongest of the Command hooks I usually use.
 I decided to use my door knocker and attached my wreath with a couple of pipe cleaners.
 As you can see, it hung WAY too low!

 Similar Posts